 What is a Skilled Worker visa in the UK?

-A Skilled Worker visa a type of UK work visa allows you to come to or stay in the UK to do an eligible job with a UK employer approved by the Home Office.
+A Skilled Worker visa is a type of UK work visa that allows you to come to or stay in the UK to do an eligible job with a UK employer approved by the Home Office.

-Skilled Worker visa has replaced the Tier 2 (General) work visa following the UK's new points-based immigration system that came into effect in December 2020.
+The Skilled Worker visa has replaced the Tier 2 (General) work visa following the UK's new points-based immigration system that came into effect in December 2020.

 What is a UK Spouse visa?